+'''

+AN 145 Culture Theory (4)

+'''

-AN 145 Culture Theory (4) SOC 189 Racial and Ethnic Relations (4) or AN 115 Peoples and Cultures (4) Four of the following: (16) AN 130 Applied Anthropology (4) AN 135 Gender and Sex Roles in Cross-Cultural Perspective (4) AN 140 Food Systems (4) AN 150/SOC 150 Cross-Cultural Communication (4) AN 155/SOC 155 Sociology of Global Inequality and Development (4) AN 196/SOC 196 Topical Seminar (2-4) Department-approved Upper-Division SOC/AN Elective (4) Not more than eight units of field experience, SOC 190 Field Placement or IS 190 Urban Program Practicum (8), may be included in the upper-division units.
+SOC 189 Sociology of Race and Ethnicity (4) or AN 115 Peoples and Cultures (4) Four of the following: (16)

+AN 130 Applied Anthropology (4)

+AN 150/SOC 150 Cross-Cultural Communication (4)

+AN 155/SOC 155 Sociology of Global Inequality and Development (4)

+AN 196/SOC 196 Topical Seminar (2-4)

+Department-approved Upper-Division SOC/AN Elective (4)

+Not more than eight units of field experience, SOC 190 Internship or IS 190 Urban Program Internship (8), may be included in the upper-division units.
 Students who intend to be sociology majors are strongly encouraged to complete the required theory and methods courses as soon as possible after completion of the introductory course.
 Prospective majors are also encouraged to discuss the different tracks within the sociology curriculum with a sociology advisor.
 An anthropology minor is available for those students desiring a cross-cultural emphasis.